Astor63/TPS-Mods/Work In Progress/Gears Improvement/Items Improvement/Shields  Improvement/Black Hole & SuperNova On Steroids/ReadMe.md

 ## *Black Hole* & *SuperNova* On Steroids

+Since my mod *SuperNova*'s Missing Material Fix share the Black Hole's *Unique (predefined) Material* for these both shields, this Mod includes the *Black Hole* and *SuperNova*.

 - ### *Black Hole* On Steroids

 To be competitive with the Maliwan's shield *Supernova*, the singularity ability from the *Black Hole* is boosted to make better use of ~~sucking~~ pulling nearby enemies towards the wearer when the shield charge is depleted, then explodes in a devastating nova shock.